knownasilya/book-search/README.md

 # book-search

 A playground for my dabblings in making a new router inspired by Ember and Remix with type coverage and great developer experience (we'll see).
+Router is completely based off https://github.com/lifeart/tiny-router 👏 to lifeart for writing it!

 ## Usage